ht0x/com.huynhtri90.unitytools/README.md

 # Unity Project Tools

 ## What is it ?
-Essential tools for unity projects to speed up the process of project setup.
+Essential tools for unity to speed up the process of project setup.

-##Features
+## Features
 * Setup default project folders.
 * Load custom project manifest.
 * Automate package installation.